 This type of individual is more at home when they’re able to dedicate their focus to their current role.
 They are far more concerned with mastering their skills; they strive to be an expert in their domain.

-Ultimately, they set the standard for everyone else; you can’t build your organization without them as they establish the foundation.
+Ultimately, they set the work standard for everyone else; you can’t build organizations without them as they establish the foundation of your business.

 YOU MIGHT ALSO LIKE: How to identify your most valuable employees